Babalawo: Functions in society

-The Babalawos are believed to ascertain the future of their clients through communication with Ifá.
-This is done through the interpretation of either the patterns of the divining chain known as Opele, or the sacred palm nuts called Ikin, on the traditionally wooden divination tray called Opon Ifá.
+The babalawos are believed to ascertain the future of their clients through communication with Ifá.
+This is done through the interpretation of either the patterns of the divining chain known as opele, or the sacred palm nuts called ikin, on the traditionally wooden divination tray called opon Ifá.

 In addition to this, some of them also perform divination services on behalf of the kings and paramount chiefs of the Yoruba people.
 These figures, holders of chieftaincy titles like Araba and Oluwo Ifa in their own right, are members of the recognised aristocracies of the various Yoruba traditional states.
+The Araba is often regarded as the highest-ranking babalawo in a town or region, serving as both a spiritual and community leader.

-People can visit Babalawos for spiritual consultations, which is known as Dafa.
+People can visit babalawos for spiritual consultations, which is known as Dafa.
 The religious system as a whole has been recognized by UNESCO as a “Masterpiece of the Oral and Intangible Heritage of Humanity."
+The practice of Divination can address a range of needs, from uncovering spiritual causes of illness to determining the appropriate sacrifices (ebo) needed to avert misfortune.